 No student shall commit illegal acts at school or away from school.
-Any lewd acts or behaviors that are otherwise offensive and inappropriate committed by students could result in expulsion.
+Any illegal act committed by students could result in expulsion.
 RTCA in its sole discretion shall determine whether an illegal act has occurred at school or away from school, and RTCA's decision thereon is not dependent upon any finding of fact by law enforcement or the judicial system for purposes of formal charges or conviction for the accused acts, nor shall RTCA be subject to federal or state due process or burdens of proof.
 Referral to proper legal authorities may be made by RTCA in its sole discretion.